Man found with torso in car case moves to grand jury

-KNOXVILLE, Tenn.
-(WVLT) -- A man who was arrested after a human torso was found in his vehicle was in court on Wednesday for a preliminary hearing, but his date was reset.
-A judge is waiting on Dorrae Johnson's mental health evaluation to come back.
+A man who was arrested after a human torso was found in his vehicle appeared in court on Friday for a preliminary hearing.
+The case was bound over to a grand jury.
+The previous court date was reset while a judge waited for Dorrae Johnson's mental health evaluation to come back.

 Johnson was arrested in June after leading officers on a chase on I-40 and Sutherland Avenue.
 According to a report from the Tennessee Highway Patrol he hit and killed a pedestrian while on Sutherland Avenue.
 The upper torso of the victim's body was found inside his car.